-The Dean of the College, in conjunction with the Associate Dean, will evaluate each case in which a student who has been dismissed for academic reasons petitions for continuation or readmission.
+The Dean of the College, in conjunction with the Director of the Student Success Center, will evaluate each case in which a student who has been dismissed for academic reasons petitions for continuation or readmission.
 Exceptions to the dismissal regulations may or may not be made.
 The right of personal appeal is reserved for the student.